carlosp420/PyPhyloGenomics_ms/MS.md

 We are interested in studing the phylogenetic relationships of lineages in the Lepidoptera.
-Hence, we decided to use the *Bombyx mori* genome as starting point (although any genome can be used) to obtain candidate genes suitable fo r sequencing across novel species.
+Hence, we decided to use the *Bombyx mori* genome as starting point (although any genome can be used) to obtain candidate genes suitable for sequencing across non-model species.
 As explained in the introduction, genes to be used in phylogenetic inference have to fulfill the following requirements: (i) the genes should be orthologs;
 (ii) the genes should be single-copy genes; (iii) their sequence need to be